reinterpretcat/vrp/doc/src/cli/options.md

 Writing solution into file is controlled by `-o` or `--out-result` setting.
 When it is omitted, then solution is written in std out.

+Pragmatic format supports option `-g` or `--geo-json` which writes solution in separate file in geojson format.

 ## Get unique locations list